-This is less about having a creative portfolio and more about how you tackle problem-solving and finding interesting, effective solutions to common (and not so common) challenges.
+Creativity itself is less about having a creative portfolio and more about your approach to problem-solving – finding interesting, effective solutions to common (and not so common) challenges.
 Creativity is key in a sales role, for instance, when you’re constantly faced with clients who don’t understand the value of what you’re selling and are hesitant to make an investment in a “nice to have” versus “need to have” product or service.

 How do you get that message of value across the client?
 Many salespeople tell me that it’s about truly knowing your prospect’s business inside and out, feeling their challenges, and then being able to offer innovative solutions that not only speak to their needs but respect their budgetary constraints.